 Available unobligated balances represent amounts that are apportioned for obligation in the current fiscal year.
 Unavailable unobligated balances represent unanticipated collections in excess of the amounts apportioned which are unavailable.
 Obligated balances not yet disbursed include undelivered orders and unpaid expended authority.
 See Note 3.

-Direct Loans and Equity Investments, Net
+Equity Investments, Net

-Direct Loans and Equity Investments, Net represents the estimated net outstanding amount of the OFS direct loans and equity investments.
-The direct loan and equity investment balances have been determined in accordance with the provisions of SFFAS No. 2 or at fair value (see Note 6).
-Writeoffs of gross direct loan and equity investment balances (presented in Note 6 table) are recorded when a legal event occurs, such as a bankruptcy or liquidation with suspension or termination of collection action, or extinguishment of a debt instrument by agreement and there is currently no expectation of further collection.
+Equity Investments, Net represents the estimated net outstanding amount of the OFS equity investments.
+The equity investment balances have been determined in accordance with the provisions of SFFAS No. 2 and are recorded at fair value (see Note 6).
+Write-offs of equity investment balances (presented in Note 6 table) are recorded when a legal event occurs, such as a bankruptcy or liquidation with suspension or termination of collection action, or extinguishment of a debt instrument by agreement and there is currently no expectation of further collection.
 Under SFFAS No. 2, write-offs do not affect the Statement of Net Cost because the written-off asset is fully reserved.
 Therefore, the write-off removes the asset balance and the associated subsidy allowance.